RPGroup-PBoC/fit_seq/code/processing/growth_curves_plate_reader/20200714_r1_tetracycline_growth/README.md

 4. The plate was placed in a Biotek Gen5 plate reader and grown at 37ºC, shaking in a linear mode at the fastest speed.
 OD600 and YFP Measurements were taken every 20 minutes for approximately 24 hours..

+## Conclusions

+The conclusions here are made from a qualitative assessment of the data based on the `growth_plate_reader_exploration.ipynb` file.

+The data clusters by which side of the plate, rather than by which strain is on each well.
+This makes no sense, making the dataset completely useless.